 Find a CE Provider by using the Continuing Education Provider Search (DFS portal).

 To find an approved classroom/seminar course being offered in your area, a webinar offering or a self-study course use the Continuing Education Course Search (DFS Portal).
 Please contact the provider directly to determine availability and to register for the course.

 (You may need to disable any "pop-up" prevention software you have running before using this application.)

-If you are experiencing technical problems using this application or need additional assistance, email the Education Unit at [email protected] or call (800) 342-3736 (Monday through Friday, 8:30 AM to 4:30 PM).
+If you need additional assistance, email the Education Unit at [email protected] or call (800) 342-3736 (Monday through Friday, 8:30 AM to 4:30 PM).
 Local calls can be made to (212) 480-6400 or (518) 474-6600.